-The University restricts the amount of funding graduate students may receive as employees of the University (e.g. teaching or research assistants).
-Once a student exceeds 15 quarters of employment, the Dean of the Graduate Division must grant permission for additional quarters, up to 18.
-System-wide regulation does not permit graduate student appointment beyond 18 quarters as a Teaching Assistant and/or Associate.
+The University restricts the amount of funding graduate students may receive as employees of the University (e.g. teaching or research assistants) to a total of four years (12 quarters).
+For any quarter thereafter, up to six years, a special exception must be made by the Dean of the Graduate Division (who generally does so).
+No exceptions are granted after 6 years.
 Financial support is dependent upon funds distributed to the department by the University.
 All awards are conditional upon the availability of those funds to the Department.